dfinity/internet-identity/docs/ii-spec.md

 {
   "$schema": "https://json-schema.org/draft/2020-12/schema",
-  "title": "II Alternative Origins Principal Derivation Origins", "description": "An object containing the alternative frontend origins of the given canister, which are allowed to use a can nical canister URL (https://<canister_id>.ic0.app or https://<canister_id>.raw.ic0.app) for principal derivation.", "type": "object",
+  "title": "II Alternative Origins Principal Derivation Origins", "description": "An object containing the alternative frontend origins of the given canister, which are allowed to use a canonical canister URL (https://<canister_id>.ic0.app or https://<canister_id>.raw.ic0.app) for principal derivation.", "type": "object",
   "properties": {
     "alternativeOrigins": {